jmtilli/micronovaxrr/deploy/examples/README.txt

 the population size and 500 iterations.
 You should obtain a relatively good fit.
 For fun, you can also test the "JavaDE" algorithm.
 It does not have the improvements suggested in the article, and therefore, fitting is much slower and poorer if the initial guess is not correct.
+You can also see what effect it has if you use linked parameters (covga_tofit_linked.layers).